 \paragraph{Comparison of CLIP score with State-of-the-art Methods.} Our ControlNet++ aims to improve the controllability of diffusion models using image-based conditions.
 Concerned about the potential adverse effects on text controllability, we evaluated various methods using CLIP-Score metrics across different datasets to measure the similarity between generated images and input text.
 As indicated in Tab.~\ref{tab:clip_score}, ControlNet++ achieved comparable or superior CLIP-Score outcomes on several datasets relative to existing approaches.
 This suggests that our method not only markedly enhances conditional controllability but also preserves the original model's text-to-image generation proficiency.

 \paragraph{Effectiveness of Generated Images.} To further validate our improvements in controllability and their impact, we use the generated images along with real human-annotated labels to create a new dataset for training discriminative models from scratch.
 Please note that the only difference from the original dataset used to train the discriminative model is that we have replaced the images with those generated by the controllable diffusion model while keeping the labels unchanged.
-If the generative model exhibits good controllability, the quality of the constructed dataset will be higher, thereby enabling the training of a more powerful discriminative model.
+If the generative model exhibits good controllability, the quality of the constructed dataset will be higher, thereby enabling to train a stronger model.